The State of Cryptography

 Click an arc or badge for details

-HTML: Self-contained report with Chart.js visualizations | JSON: Raw data for researchers (CORS-enabled API)
+HTML: Self-contained report with Chart.js visualizations | JSON: Raw data via API (CORS-enabled)

 Find Weak Crypto in Your Code